learn-co-students/module-4-code-challenge-round-1-nyc01-seng-ft-071320-mod-4-state-events-solo-assessment-1600191903/README.md

    > `{"yes-image": "https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcQptvy1IuxkMzOgcsR_uWucIkwE67jI04GfUg&usqp=CAU", "yes-statement": "google the answer"}`

-   > `{"no-image": "https://thumbs.gfycat.com/ElaborateShinyBernesemountaindog-size_restricted.gif", "no-statment": "learn problem solving, syntax, reading documentation"  }`
+   > `{"no-image": "https://thumbs.gfycat.com/ElaborateShinyBernesemountaindog-size_restricted.gif", "no-statement": "learn problem solving, syntax, reading documentation"  }`

 - Your goal is to make your app look like the attached wireframe.
 There should be a statement and underneath that statement is the applicable "yes" or "no" image.